 6005 aluminum extrusions appear in tubing, automotive connectors, ladders, and structural applications.

 6063 aluminum is widely used in extrusions because it offers a high-quality finish and corrosion resistance.
 Its electrical conductivity makes it a great choice for electrical tubing and applications.

 6063 aluminum alloy is used for custom and standard aluminum extrusion design, as well as for structural pipes and tubes, seamless tubing, heat-sinks and much more.
 It shows up in end products such as window and door frames, irrigational system pipe and tube, handrails and furniture, and electrical conduits.

 Made from approximately 98% raw aluminum and small amounts of copper, iron, magnesium, manganese, silicon, and zinc, 6463 aluminum offers high density and yield strength.
 It is used most often in applications for architecture or construction.
-Extruded aluminum made from 6463 works well for bars, tubes, rods, wire and other types of custom profiles.
+Aluminum extrusions made from 6463 work well for bars, tubes, rods, wire and other types of custom profiles.

 What are the Benefits?

 Because of its light weight and malleability, aluminum finds itself well suited to a variety of applications that require hollow or complex shapes.